When is the deadline to nominate a youth?

-The number of nominations for one individual does not affect his or her chances of receiving an award, but the more information provided for an individual may carry more merit during the award selection process.
+The number of nominations for one individual does not affect an individual’s chances of receiving an award, but the more information provided may carry more merit during the award selection process.

 Who selects the award recipients?

-The Spirit of Youth Teen Advisory Council meets during the month of January to review all the nominations for the year.
-They ultimately select the 11 award recipients.
+The Spirit of Youth Teen Advisory Council meets to review all the nominations for the year.
+They ultimately select the eight award recipients and eight runners-up.

 Is there a Spirit of Youth scholarship?

 Each year Spirit of Youth gives out one award and one runner-up in each of their eight categories.
 Each individual award recipient receives a scholarship from Alaska 529.